Steps to getting your driver's licence

 Tests can be completed at Service SA customer service centres between 9.00 am and 4.00 pm on Monday, Tuesday, Thursday and Friday and between 9.30 am and 4.00 pm on Wednesdays (except public holidays).

 Bookings are essential for all centres and payment must be made at the time of booking - phone 13 10 84.
-Tests cannot be sat at Service SA Regency Park.
+Tests can't be taken at Service SA Regency Park.

 The My Licence website has detailed information about driver's licences including the licence theory test, learner's permits, the hazard perception test, provisional licences, high-powered vehicles and more.